Pressio/pressio/docs/pages/getstarted/build_and_install.md

 <!-- At the very minimum, you need to have Eigen installed. -->

-## Ok, but what are the steps to get, install and use Pressio in practice?
+## In practice, what are the steps to get, install and use Pressio?
 We suggest to use the following steps to install the `pressio` headers such that you can then point to it from within your code:
 <ol>